Tuesday, September 24, 2013

 I wandered off to the museum buildings, these are the ones I like best as I am always drawn to antiquities and art.
 Here, there were paintings and photos of former royalty on display.
 The one shown above is that of Sri Sultan Hamengko Buwono VIII.

-Displayed on the walls too are royal family trees that were drawn ages ago.
-Although some looks tattered and discolored, these are now preciously preserved. (... see more at Sultan Palace blog - coming soon)
+Displayed on the walls, too, are royal family trees that were drawn ages ago.
+Although some look tattered and discoloured, these are now preciously preserved. (... see more at Sultan Palace blog - coming soon)

 TAMAN SARI PALACE

 After the educational visit to the Sultan Palace, we drove a short distance to the Taman Sari Palace.
-Although physically near to each other, in terms of design and ambiance the two are poles apart.
-While the Sultan Palace is grand and has that official look; Taman Sari Palace has a more laid back simplified design, looking more private with a tranquil atmosphere.
-Probably, it is here that the Sultan take a break from his official duties, to rejuvenate himself in a serene, quiet surrounding.
+Although physically near to each other, in terms of design and ambience, the two are poles apart.
+While the Sultan Palace is grand and has that official look, Taman Sari Palace has a more laid-back back simplified design, looking more private with a tranquil atmosphere.
+Probably, it is here that the Sultan takes a break from his official duties, to rejuvenate himself in a serene, quiet surrounding.

 When as we entered the palace, we could feel a marked difference.
 It was an entrance that introduced a softer, more relax atmosphere.
 A feeling of ease permeates the air.